jaminzoda/terra-antiqua-documentation/docs/index.md

 ## Download & Installation
- **Terra Antiqua is available in QGIS oficial respository.
+ **Terra Antiqua is available in the QGIS oficial respository.
 To install the plugin, follow these steps: Open QGIS main window -> Plugins -> Manage and install plugins... -> All -> Search for "Terra Antiqua" -> Install plugin.**

 Alternatively, a zip version of the plugin can be downloaded [here](https://github.com/jaminzoda/terra-antiqua-documentation/blob/2b497d3ed4010c5b388657191bfba1f79e081185/terra_antiqua_v1.0.1.zip)
 To install the plugin from the zip file, follow these steps: Open QGIS main window -> Plugins -> Manahe and install plugins … -> Install from zip - > Browse -> select the zip file -> Install plugin.